Managing urban and non-agricultural run-off to the Reef

 Local government is responsible for managing wastewater treatment, as well as erosion control and stormwater management measures in line with Queensland Government legislation.

-How is urban run-off to the Reef managed?
+How is urban and non-agricultural land use run-off to the Reef managed?

 As well as providing policy and legislative frameworks to manage pollution impacts associated with urban land use, the Queensland Government has invested $3.5 million through the Queensland Reef Water Quality Program to support industry and councils in the Great Barrier Reef catchment to reduce urban run-off to the Reef.